Khora/infomap/README.md

  - README.MD

 # Configuration
-Create a folder called "config" on the top level where the website is deployed.
+Create a folder called "config" in the "infomap" folder.
 Create the following files in it:
  - arabicGid.txt
  - englishGid.txt